If there’s one type of ecommerce shipping method that has been soaring in popularity lately, it’s dropshipping.

 As a dropshipping business, you will lose control over your supply chain in a number of ways, including…

-- Returns – some dropshippers do not accept returns and exchanges, or offer a shorter return period than you would like to.
-You will again become the middleman between the customer and the supplier refunding or exchanging their item, which means more work for you.
+Returns – some dropshippers do not accept returns and exchanges, or offer a shorter return period than you would like. you will again become the middleman between the customer and the supplier refunding or exchanging their item, which means more work for you.

 Finally, a third party order fulfilment strategy offers a much better potential for you to grow your business in the long term.
 Getting a good understanding of not only your market but of your own business is essential for any successful e-Commerce business.